Trajectory control of a suspended load with non-stopping flying carriers: System Model

-We consider a cooperative aerial transportation system composed of $n \geq 3$ non-stopping aerial vehicles, each connected via one cable to a common rigid payload.
-Each vehicle must maintain a strictly positive velocity norm to satisfy aerodynamic constraints, which differentiate the system from conventional cable-driven parallel robots or multirotor-based aerial manipulators.
+We consider a cooperative aerial transportation system composed of $n \geq 3$ non-stopping aerial vehicles, each connected via a cable to a common rigid payload and required to maintain a strictly non-zero velocity norm to satisfy aerodynamic constraints.
+Refer to Figure~\ref{fig:one} for a schematic representation of the considered scenario.